GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/private-aggregation/implementation/index.md

 (for example, https://example.adtech.com) of the browsing context that the call originated from.

-When you load the third-party code with a `<script>` tag, the code will be executed in the browsing context of the embedder.
-Therefore, when the third-party code calls `sharedStorage.set()`, the data will be written to the embedder's Shared Storage.
-When you load the third-party code within an iframe, the code will receive a new browsing context, and its origin will be the origin of the iframe.
-Therefore, the `sharedStorage.set()` call made from the iframe will store the data into the Shared Storage of the iframe origin.
+When you load the third-party code using a `<script>` tag, the code is executed in the browsing context of the embedder.
+Therefore, when the third-party code calls `sharedStorage.set()`, the data is written to the embedder's Shared Storage.
+When you load the third-party code within an iframe, the code receives a new browsing context, and its origin is the origin of the iframe.
+Therefore, the `sharedStorage.set()` call made from the iframe stores the data into the Shared Storage of the iframe origin.

 #### First-party context

-If a first-party page has embedded third-party JavaScript code that calls `sharedStorage.set()` or `sharedStorage.delete()`, the key-value pair will be stored in the first-party context.
+If a first-party page has embedded third-party JavaScript code that calls `sharedStorage.set()` or `sharedStorage.delete()`, the key/value pair is stored in the first-party context.

 {% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/cjt7jPToJIEPjZ4aB4pL.png", alt="ALT_TEXT_HERE", width="800", height="240" %}

 #### Third-party context

-The key-value pair can be stored in the ad tech or third-party context by creating an iframe and calling `set()` or `delete()` in the JavaScript code from within the iframe.
+The key/value pair can be stored in the ad-tech or third-party context by creating an iframe and calling `set()` or `delete()` in the JavaScript code from within the iframe.